-Let's take a look at the areas where the Jets have improved the most during the offseason.
-I think these are the three biggest areas.
+Let's recap the offseason and take a look at the three positions the Jets improved the most over the course of the offseason.